bhk/scam/reference.md

 ### Word Lists and Vectors

-A word list (or simply "list") is a sequence of "words" separated by the following two characters: space (` `, ASCII 32) and tab (`\t`, ASCII 9).
+A word list (or simply "list") is a sequence of "words" separated one or more of the following two characters: space (` `, ASCII 32) and tab (`\t`, ASCII 9).
 A **word** is defined, in turn, as a contiguous sequence of non-separator characters.
 Any number of separators can appear before, between, or after words.
 Constructing a word list is as simple as concatenating words and spaces.

-Word lists are simple and often convenient, but somewhat specialized because the elements they contain cannot include space or tab characters, and they exclude the empty string as an element.
+Word lists are simple and efficient, but somewhat specialized because the elements they contain cannot include space or tab characters and cannot be the empty string.

 A vector is SCAM's general purpose data structure for storing a sequence of values.
 A vector contains an arbitrarily-long sequence of arbitrary strings.
-Of course, a vector is itself a string (as are all SCAM value), so *bang-encoding* is employed.
+Of course, a vector itself is also a string (as are all SCAM values) -- in fact, a word list -- so its elements are encoded using *bang-encoding*.
 Bang-encoding is a reversible transformation that replaces space and tab characters with non-whitespace characters.
 Bang-encoding preserves sort order, unless an element contains control characters.

 In normalized form, a vector consists of some number of bang-encoded elements separated by a single space character.
 Non-normalized forms (with